 You Want to Increase Sales & Grow Your Market Share – And You’re Looking for Help.

 Here’s the outline and priority development process we use.

-Before reaching out to an agency, it’s best to clarify in your own mind what your definition of “looking for help” is.
-This will help you provide clarity and focus for the first conversation and find the right partner.
+Before reaching out to an agency, it’s best to clarify in your mind what your definition of “looking for help” is.
+This article will clarify and focus on the first conversation to help find the right partner.

 There are four typical definitions of “looking for help” that we typically hear:

-- You have some questions and would like to get the perspective of a how to solve a problem from marketing professional.
+- You would like to get the perspective of a how to solve a problem from marketing professional.

 - You’re looking for coaching and training for an existing sales or marketing team.